-Lead-acid VE.Bus BMS V1 Lithium VE.Bus BMS V2 1) Lithium VE.Bus BMS NG 1) Lithium Supported 3rd party managed batteries 2) Charge control method N/A N/A N/A N/A 2) Wire ATC & ATD N/A Yes 5) 5) 2) 1) DVCC must be enabled for the GX device to control the solar chargers, Inverter RS or Multi RS in a system with a VE.Bus BMS V2 or VE.Bus BMS NG.
-2) Use the Battery Compatibility manual to see which parameters need to be set and which are set automatically.
-3) In an ESS system the VE.Bus device is already synced with the solar chargers, so we recommend leaving SVS and SCS off.
-4) For all other systems: If a BMV or SmartShunt is installed, we recommend enabling SVS and SCS.
-In all other cases, leave SVS and SCS disabled. ti RS, Inverter RS and (ntrolled via ATC/ATD.
+Lead-acid VE.Bus BMS V1 Lithium VE.Bus BMS V2 1) Lithium VE.Bus BMS NG 1) Lithium Supported 3rd party managed batteries 2) Charge control method N/A N/A N/A N/A 2) Wire ATC & ATD N/A Yes 5) 5) 2) system with a VE.Bu s BMS V2 or VE.Bus BMS NG. chargers, Inverter RS o need to be set and wh 3) In an ESS system SVS and SCS off. the VE.Bus device is already synced with th e solar chargers, so we e recommend leaving 4) For all other syster other cases, leave S recommend enabling S VS and SCS.
+In all ti RS, Inverter RS and (ntrolled via ATC/ATD.
 Drion XS do not require wiring.
 All other